Survival of the fittest Cox model: Pivotal variable selection for time-to-event data: Introduction

-The search of $\cal S$ is a central objective in survival analysis.
-From a practical standpoint, determining which covariates significantly influence the risk of death is crucial for scientific and medical applications.
-Beside univariate tests that neglect dependence in covariates, the classical approach to search which entries of $ {\boldsymbol \theta}$ are different from zero is subset selection.
-An information criterion like AIC \citep{AkaikeIEEE73,AkaikeAIC73} or BIC \citep{Schw:esti:1978} that penalize Cox's negative log-partial likelihood by an additional term proportional to the number of non-zero entries in~$\hat {\boldsymbol \theta}$ is used to fit the data.
-Minimizing these information criteria is an NP-hard discrete optimization problem, however.
-Instead, \citet{TisbhiraniSurvivalLASSO} proposed a continuous optimization, moreover convex, by penalizing the likelihood term with the sparsity inducing LASSO penalty \citep{Tibs:regr:1996} and by solving
+The search of $\cal S$ is a central objective in survival analysis and constitutes the main focus of this paper.
+From a practical standpoint, determining which covariates ${\cal S}$ significantly influence the risk of death is crucial for scientific and medical applications.
+In modern high-dimensional datasets such as genomic or imaging data, the number of potential covariates is often large and careful variable selection becomes crucial.
+We review three different approaches used in survival analysis to estimate ${\cal S}$.

-where $\lambda$ controls the complexity using cross--validation.
-Owing to the isotropic nature of the penalty, covariates must be mean-centered and rescaled to have unit variance.

-Selection of the model complexity is crucial.
-Focusing on LASSO, there may exist (if the signal to noise ratio is large enough) an ideal $\lambda$ for which LASSO discovers all and only the important variables, that is $\hat {\cal S}={\cal S}$, called exact support recovery.
-If $\lambda$ is selected too small, too many false discoveries are present, while, if too large, some important variables are not discovered.
-Currently the selection of~$\lambda$ is based on cross-validation \citep{TisbhiraniSurvivalLASSO}, a method prone to a high false discovery rate.
-LASSO is also known to have many false discoveries because of a strong shrinkage effect \citep{earlyLASSO}, so that, no ideal $\lambda$ may exist with LASSO, that is $\hat {\cal S}\neq{\cal S}$ regardless the value of $\lambda$.

-The goal of this paper is to improve model selection in survival analysis by achieving higher probability of exact support recovery.
-The method applies to linear models and shallow to deep artificial neural networks.